Summary

 Difference Between POP and Gypsum Ceilings

-When choosing a false ceiling, understanding the differences between a gypsum false ceiling and a POP false ceiling helps homeowners pick a durable, aesthetic, and cost-effective solution.
+When choosing a false ceiling, understanding the differences between gypsum vs pop ceiling helps homeowners pick a durable, aesthetic, and cost-effective solution

 | Features | Gypsum False Ceiling | POP False Ceiling |